 I used to use VisualSVN as my SVN server.
-A useful product but it only works on windows.
-So, when I no longer has access to a windows server I had to come up with a new way to do SVN over https.
-After looking around I decided to go with the original SVN, setup on linux, to make my new SVN server.
+A useful product but it only works on Windows.
+So, when I no longer had access to a windows server I had to come up with a new way to do SVN over https.
+After looking around I decided to go with the original SVN, set up on Linux, to make my new SVN server.

 I went with a basic Debian server with a MATE Desktop Environment.
-These steps would mostly work on other distros as well.
-You may have to make a few minor changes.
+These steps should mostly work on other distros as well.
+But you may have to make a few minor changes.

 apt-get install apache2